ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part3.md

     64dc:       6d010004        stp     d4, d0, [x0, #16]
     64e0:       d65f03c0        ret
 ```

-Which is exactly the same as the C implementation.
-As expected.
+This matches the C disassembly as you would expect.

-In the next section you will look at a more complicated example that uses this one.
+In the next section you will look at a more complex example.